mbfraga/qn/README.md

 2. create a file ~/bin/qnr that runs the python script qnr.py

-3. Edit qnr.py and change the qn directory
+3. Edit qn.py and change the qn directory (QNDIR)

+Note: Check the keybindings at the beginning of qnr.py and qnf.py to see the keybindings.
+I will make help screens in the near future.